aston89/ChatGPT-Conservative-Anti-Freeze-for-Long-Chats/README.md

 Create a new script and paste [chatgpt-detach.js](https://github.com/aston89/ChatGPT-Conservative-Anti-Freeze-for-Long-Chats/blob/main/chatgpt-detach.js)
 Save and enable the script
-Use the Detach ON/OFF button at the bottom-right to toggle functionality
+Use the Detach ON/OFF button at the bottom-right to toggle functionality If you are using Firefox, [check this parameter tweak !](https://github.com/aston89/ChatGPT-Conservative-Anti-Freeze-for-Long-Chats/blob/main/firefox-tweak.md)

 ## How it works:
 The script observes the chat feed using a MutationObserver